-The federal and state court drug appeal lawyers at the Law Office of Robert Sirianni focus on trafficking, RICO, conspiracy, growing, manufacturing, possession, intent to deliver, sale and deliver, and other types of serious drug related crimes.
+The federal and state court drug appeal lawyers at the Law Office of Robert Sirianni focus on trafficking, RICO, conspiracy, growing, manufacturing, possession, intent to deliver, sell and deliver, and other types of serious drug-related crimes.

 Contact our criminal Drug Appeal Lawyers to review your case at 1-888-233-8895 for a free consultation.

 Have you been convicted of a drug-related crime: distribution, trafficking, conspiracy?
 Unfortunately, even drug conspiracy (in which a crime has technically not been committed) is treated in most courts of law just the same as drug trafficking.
 Return to our page about federal criminal defense appeals.

 Though laws surrounding the use of cannabis and medical marijuana may be more Tax now than they have been in recent decades, drug-related charges are still a big deal.

 Our years of experience make us the choice for conspiracy appeals for the conspiracy conviction.
 Our conspiracy appeal lawyers have been involved in hundreds of cases some of which have been highly publicized.
 Our legal team is devoted to thorough legal research so as to give the best advice to our clients and preparation of the writs and briefs.
 Our success in the practice of law can be credited to Brownstone law lawyers’ skills in oral arguments at the supreme, federal and state courts.

 A conspiracy is an agreement between two or more partners to accomplish an illegal act.
 In order for the government to charge a conspiracy, the defendants must act together to effectuate an illegal purpose.
 Click here to return to our criminal appeal lawyers page and read more about our other areas of criminal appeals.